Annotation Configuration

 , orString

 .
-By default, it uses the snowflake algorithm implemented viaIdentifierGenerator
+By default, this uses the snowflake algorithm implemented viaIdentifierGenerator

 ’snextId